Jane Dorner

 Member of the Society of Authors (resigned in 2010)

-Member of the Contemporary Glass Society (resigned 2014)
+Member of the Contemporary Glass Society and regular contributor to the Newsletter

 Formal training